 How to Create and Upload a Resume Online

-Employers care whether or not you follow directions, and they generally want employers who are technologically savvy.
-Therefore, make sure you can do all of these things without any problems.
+Employers care whether or not you follow directions, and they generally want employees who are technologically savvy.
+Therefore, it pays to learn as much as possible about the right ways to format and send your resume before you apply.

 Create a Resume Online